hotmailbelike/mern-calendar-frontend/README.md

 **Please Note:**
 This project was created using cloud Database Management services by MongoDB Atlas, hence if are any network issues there may be problems when creating, editing and deleting tasks.<br/>
-**Best Practice is to wait a few seconds after performing any operation**
+**Best Practice is to always wait a few seconds after performing any operation**

 **Project Demo:**